cyjake/leoric/docs/index.md

 ## Use in Web Frameworks

 Leoric can be used in many web frameworkds from Node.js community.
-If you are developing with egg framework, it is highly recommended using the egg-orm plugin:
+If you are developing with Egg framework, it is highly recommended using the egg-orm plugin:

 ```javascript
 /* config/plugin.js */